XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/stand-alone-mode/load-a-saved-ledger-in-stand-alone-mode.md

 ## 6. Manually advance the ledger.

-In stand-alone mode, you have to manually advance the ledger with the `ledger_accept` method:
+In stand-alone mode, you must manually advance the ledger with the `ledger_accept` method:

 ```
 rippled ledger_accept --conf=/path/to/rippled.cfg
 ```

-If a transaction depends on the result of a transaction from a different address, advance the ledger to ensure they're processed in the correct order.
+If a transaction depends on the result of a transaction from a different address, advance the ledger to ensure they are processed in the correct order.
 Otherwise, you can submit multiple transactions from a single address `rippled` sorts transactions from the same address by ascending `Sequence` number.

 ## See Also